kiranpok/WeatherMate/README.md

 ## License

-By contributing, you agree that your contributions will be licensed under the **MIT License**.
-See the `LICENSE` file for details.
+This project is licensed under the MIT License.
+By contributing, you agree that your contributions will be licensed under the MIT License.
+See the LICENSE file for details.